dedihartono801/gke-golang-ci-cd/README.md

 ## Overview

-The purpose of this repository is to demonstrate a basic setup for building and deploying a Golang application on GKE using CI/CD pipelines.
+The purpose of this repository is to demonstrate a basic setup for building and deploying a Golang application on GKE (Google Kubernetes Engine) using CI/CD pipelines.
 The example includes:

 - A simple Golang application.
 - Dockerfile for containerization.